adyromantika/collapsible-archive-widget/readme.txt

 * Add ability for multiple instances
 * Add ability to work as non-widget
 * Add ability to include / exclude categories
+* Expand previous month rather the current
+* Research the practicality to use CSS / allow CSS options
+* List posts without year and month headers (for blogs with few posts)
+* Do not list the posts that are listed on the main page

 == Change Log ==